-Patch kits are typically used to seal up larger tears and holes in your pool liner.
-They also provide a more long-term solution versus the waterproof tapes and the peel-and-stick patches.
+Pool liner patch kits are typically used to seal up larger tears and holes in your pool liner.
+They also provide a more long-term solution than waterproof tapes and peel-and-stick patches.

-Patch kits usually come with larger vinyl sheets and a special adhesive that seals the vinyl underwater.
+Patch kits usually have larger vinyl sheets and a special adhesive that seals the vinyl underwater.
 Patch kit colors can be found in blue or clear to match your liner.

-Patch kits for above ground pools will include sheets of laminated polyvinyl chloride (PVC), which is the material necessary for patching the anterior pool walls.
+Patch kits for above ground pools will include sheets of laminated polyvinyl chloride (PVC), the material necessary for patching the anterior pool walls.